Are you an optimist or a pessimist…maybe somewhere in between? My techie boy and I often say, “I’m an optimist that carries an umbrella.” Teehee.

 As I was driving one day, I was looking at the flowers on the side of the road.
 The lupins had faded, but wild roses, daisies, buttercups and other plants I couldn’t identify brightened the roadside with their vibrant colours.
 Technically speaking, I’m sure, some of these plants would be classified as weeds, at the very least ‘invasive species’.
 To me, they were reminders that there is beauty even in the pesky things of life.
 It just depends on your perspective.

 In my welcome post, I noted that my path in life has not always been an easy one…indeed, has anyone’s?
 I also related that God is always good and He has planted joy along the path in lovely bursts of colourful wildflowers, and in the sweet songs of His creation, if only I would open the eyes and ears of my heart.
-Sometimes I am so busy thinking of the stone in my shoe, how tired I am, how thirsty, praying for the end of the hike that I miss the enjoyment to be had in the journey, in nature and good company.
+Sometimes I am so busy thinking of the stone in my shoe, how tired I am, how thirsty, praying for the end of the hike that I miss the enjoyment to be had in the journey, in nature and in good company.

-Life is often hard.
-Messy.
+Life is often exhausting.
+Thorny or prickly.
 Unlovely.
 Bumpy.
 When my focus is on me and on my troubles, my perspective is skewed.
 It’s like walking in a lovely place and continually looking down, missing the beauty entirely.
 When I shift my focus to my Father, looking up, I see the loveliness that is all around me.
 I remember that He intends good for me.
 Each event, good or bad (humanly speaking), is a means to an end.
 For my pleasure or making me more like Jesus.
 Even in the difficult days, I have found there is much for which to thank my Father.
 Family.
 Friends.
 Sunshine.
 Rain.
 Coffee.
 Chocolate.
 Encouragement from His Word.
 A kind act from one of His dear children that is like a hug from Him.
 He will not always calm the storm, but He gives me a song in my heart as I wait it out.

 I had been thinking of these things for a week or so, and as He so often does, God emphasized my need to keep looking up when we went to visit friends at camp.
 The message that night was from Psalm 3.